 Guests checking into the Hyatt Regency LAX (6225 W Century Blvd, Los Angeles 90045) will be greeted in the lobby by Sir Hyatt of Regency, the hotel's official welcome ambassador and certified therapy dog.
 Sir Hyatt's business card says that his favorite snack is the carne asada fries at the hotel's onsite restaurant, unity la™ .
 According to Pet Companion Magazine airline pilots frequently request Sir Hyatt for walks around the spacious property.

 Crumbs & Whiskers

 Crumbs & Whiskers (7924 Melrose Ave, Los Angeles 90046) started with owner Kanchan Singh’s Kickstarter campaign and the dream of helping more shelter cats get adopted.
-The first Crumbs & Whiskers in Washington, D.C. did so well that she went West Coast, opening a second location on Melrose Avenue in L.A.
+The first Crumbs & Whiskers in Washington, D.C. did so well that she went West Coast, opening a second location on Melrose Avenue in LA.
 Visits must be pre-booked via the website.
-Pricing is $22 on weekdays and $25 on weekends, which gets you 75 minutes of feline playtime.
-Lattes not included.
+Pricing starts at $15 for a walk-in, up to $26-$35 for 70-minute "Kitten Extravaganza."

 The Dog Café